rotkonetworks/rotko.net/docs/src/bkk03.md

 [TGC-24550 2U](https://www.pcgallery.co.th/product/tgc-24550-3-0/)

-We are still in process of finding correct parts to fit this build into 1U chassis, but for a first build we decided to go for 550mm 2U chassis due to the challenge of fitting Micro-ATX with ricers to PCI-E x16 and PCI-E x4 so going for 2U fit our needs better.
+We are still in process of designing correct parts for a 1U chassis build, so for the first build we decided to go for 550mm 2U chassis.
+The challenge of fitting Micro-ATX with ricers to PCI-E x16 and PCI-E x4 as well as 170W TDP cooling solution into 1U is not that trivial.
 These slots are really required to provide low latency NVME storage for RPC nodes.

 TGC-24550-3.0 chassis, a 2U rackmount model providing ample space and versatility.
 It has an efficient airflow design, with a middle fan wall of